Mexican Breakfast Recipe with Egg & Potatoes

 Meanwhile BEAT eggs, milk, salt and pepper in medium bowl until blended.

 REDUCE heat to medium.
 POUR eggs over potatoes in skillet.
 As eggs begin to set, gently PULL the eggs across the pan with an inverted turner.
 CONTINUE cooking until eggs are thickened and no visible liquid egg remains.
 Do not stir constantly.

 SPRINKLE with cheese.
-REMOVE from heat; cover pan.
+REMOVE from heat and COVER.
 LET STAND until cheese is melted, 2 to 3 minutes.
 TOP with salsa, chips and cilantro, and SERVE.

 - Avoid cast iron skillets.
 Eggs scrambled in a cast iron skillet can turn a greenish shade.
 This harmless but unappealing color change is the result of a chemical reaction between iron in the pan and sulfur in egg whites.

 - Don’t overcook.
 The heat retained in the pan will continue to cook and firm up the eggs after pan is removed from heat.

-How long to beat?
+- How long should you beat?
 It’s a matter of preference.
 Light beating produces more dense scrambled eggs.
 Vigorous beating aerates the eggs, resulting in lighter fluffier curds.